Chorus/DynamicsDocs/docs/AdminSetup/GoalBankLibrary.md

 :::note
-In order for the Note app to insert data into the assessment report, the following placeholders have to be present in the Word document:
+In order for the Note app to insert care plan data into the assessment report, the following placeholders have to be present in the Word document:
 - {{Skill Acquisition}}
 - {{Behaviors}}

-Read about the data that is inserted into the report on our [Note Documentation](https://notedocs.chorus.cloud/docs/Reports/AssessmentReport#assessment-data).
+Read about the care plan data that is inserted into the report on our [Note Documentation](https://notedocs.chorus.cloud/docs/Reports/AssessmentReport#assessment-data).

+Other placeholders you can include in your template to automate patient information into the report:
+- *patientName* inserts the patient's first name.
+- *patientFullName* inserts the patient's full name.
+- *patientDOB* inserts the patient's date of birth.
+- *patientAge* inserts the patient's age (in years and months).
+- *patientAddress* inserts the patient's home location.
+- *authorizationPeriod* inserts the dates of the patient's current authorization.

 :::